Last updated on March 2nd, 2018

-There are known hacks in Windows and other operating systems (OS) to reset your password or bypass the login screen.
+The password-protection on your computer and smartphone can be bypassed.
+There are known hacks in Windows and other operating systems (OS).
 There are even cracking utilities to break into a password-protected computer.

-Let’s not forget your USB drive and external hard disk, which are both easy to misplace.
+Let’s not forget that USB drives and external hard disks are both easy to misplace.
+Laptops and tablets can be stolen.

 Are you comfortable with anyone being able to access your confidential work files?